dyrobin/Assignments/p2pn/README.md

 The `p2pn` application is the implementation of a P2P node.
 The `pmon` application is a guard application to restart `p2pn` if it crashes.
-The usage of each executable will be given when input the above commands.
+The usage of each executable will be given when invoked with no arguments.

 If run within GDB, you must tell GDB to not stop on SIGPIPE.